Course Outline

 Blended learning

-Learning materials – Online learning Materials 2hrs Week 1 13 times
+Learning materials – Online learning materials in a recorded format with interactive (H5P) modules and formative (revision) quizzes.
+2hrs Week 1 13 times

-Tutorial/Workshop 1 – Small class tutorial with interactive and collaborative learning 2hrs Week 1 7 times
+Tutorial/Workshop 1 – Interactive small class workshops with skill development and collaborative learning.
+2hrs Week 1 7 times

-Laboratory 1 – Science wetlab with practical skill development 3hrs Week 2 6 times
+Laboratory 1 – Science laboratory (wet labs) for collaborative learning and practical skill development.
+3hrs Week 2 6 times

 Course Topics